 Throughout the year, we conduct considerable outreach to shareholders on a variety of topics, and we are guided by your feedback.
 We are committed to continue to work hard to stay attuned to our shareholders.
-This year, after engaging in a process that took into account the policies of our largest shareholders regarding the desirability of a proxy access framework, we amended the Company's By-laws to incorporate a proxy access provision allowing eligible shareholders to include their own director nominees in our proxy materials along with Board-nominated candidates.
-We believe we have designed an approach to proxy access that promotes transparency and protects the interests of all of our shareholders, balancing the potential risk of abuse and disruption against the benefits of affording shareholders a meaningful proxy access right.
 Your vote is very important to us and to our business.
 Prior to the meeting, I encourage you to sign and return your proxy card, or use telephone or Internet voting, so that your shares will be represented and voted at the meeting.
 You can find instructions on how to vote beginning on page 10.